aileks/aileks/README.md

   ---

 ### Hey!
-:woman_technologist: I'm a full-stack dev still learning a lot.
+:woman_technologist: I'm a full-stack solo dev still learning a lot.

 #### Technologies I Like And Use:
   <div id="technologies">